NOAA-GFDL/FRE-NCtools/README.md

 ## Building and Installation - General
 FRE-NCtools has a collection of C and Fortran sources.
 Within GFDL, FRE-NCtools is built using a recent version of the GNU and Intel C and Fortran compilers.
-Compiler flags are required cor compilation and they are commonly set as environment varialbes.
+Compiler flags are required for compilation and they are commonly set in environment varialbes.
 The ocean_model_grid_generator is a Python3 project, and its installation may require the use of configutration options.